Orlando youth mentor accused of molesting teenage girl - NewsBreak

 Man shot, killed outside Brevard County McDonald's in case of possible mistaken identity, deputies say

-BREVARD COUNTY, Fla. - A man was shot and killed outside a McDonald's restaurant in Central Florida after he walked up to a person inside their vehicle eating and began to attack them, the Brevard County Sheriff's Office said.
-Based on evidence, the sheriff's office said the man may have...
+BREVARD COUNTY, Fla. - A Cocoa man was shot and killed outside a McDonald's restaurant in Central Florida after he walked up to a person inside their vehicle eating and began to attack them, the Brevard County Sheriff's Office said.
+Deputies identified the man killed as 36-year-old Brandon Turner.
+Based...

 Florida 12-year-old girl arrested after allegedly bringing loaded Glock 48 to middle school